neffercarrillo/security-plus/notes/README.md

 - suite of open standards that automate security tasks
 - open vuln and assessment lang (OVAL). xml schema for describing the system security state
-- extensible conf checklist decription format (XCCDF). xml schema for developing auditing best-practice conf checklists and rules
+- extensible conf checklist description format (XCCDF). xml schema for developing auditing best-practice conf checklists and rules
 - asset reporting format (ARF). xml schema to express info about the assets an the relationships between assets and reports.
-- common conf enumeration (CCE). scheme for provisiong secure conf checks.
+- common conf enumeration (CCE). scheme for provisioning secure conf checks.
 - common platform enumeration (CPE). scheme for identifying hardware devices, operating systems and...
 - common vulns and exposures (CVE). list of records used to describe a publicly known vuln
 - common vulnerability scoring system (CVSS). used to provide a numerical score to reflect the severity of a vuln.